JDDoesDev/docksal-book/mydocs.md

       * We're going to spin up a basic Drupal 8 site using the Docksal Drupal 8 boilerplate and take a look at some of the things that Docksal needs to run within a Drupal codebase.
   * Customization
       * How to alter settings and configuration to make our system work how we want it to work.
+  * Advanced Customization
+      * When a stack only gets you 90% of the way there, you might need just a little more to get you the rest of the way.
+We'll explore some options for making customizations and tweaking existing services to do what you need them to do.
   * Keep it Local
       * Not all settings need to make it into your repo.
 In fact, it's better if some don't so that you don't accidentally push an API key into a public repo.
 We're going to find out how to make sure we keep private stuff on our local environment only.
   * Adding Docksal to an Existing Project